-Combining two or more islands is a great way to explore more of the world in one Indian Ocean twin centre holiday, taking in a combination of the Maldives, Seychelles, Sri Lanka, La Reunion or Mauritius.
+Combining two or more islands is a great way to explore more of the world in one Indian Ocean twin-centre holiday, taking in a combination of the Maldives, Seychelles, Sri Lanka, La Reunion or Mauritius.

 Mauritius and La Reunion

-With a blend of African, Indian, Oriental and European influences, you’ll fall in love with the tropical island paradise of Mauritius.
-Travel from coast to coast taking in the capital of Port Louis and its bustling Monday street market, the enchanting Pamplemousses Royal Botanical Gardens and Mauritius’ colourful natural wonders, including; Tamarin Falls and the Seven Coloured Sands.
-But it’s the coconut palms and powder soft sands you’ll want to relax on here, we recommend the relaxing resort of Solana Beach based on the East Coast.
-You’ll even find free watersports at the boathouse, ranging from canoeing to windsurfing or if you want to head inland, you could quad bike or mountain bike the tropical terrain.
+With a blend of African, Indian, Oriental and European influences, you’ll fall in love with Mauritius.
+Travel from coast to coast, taking in the capital of Port Louis and Mauritius’ colourful natural wonders, including Tamarind Falls and the vibrant Seven Coloured Sands.
+But it’s the powder-soft sands you’ll want to recline on here, and we recommend the charming adults-only resort of 20 Degrés Sud Hotel – Relais & Châteaux based on the north coast.
+You’ll find free watersports, ranging from kayaking to windsurfing or take to the water more elegantly on the nightly dinner cruise aboard a vintage motorboat.

-Seychelles – Mahe and Silhouette
+Seychelles – Mahé and Silhouette